karlzam/ringed-seal-docs/docs/annotations.md

 - Growls were lumped into the “bark” category if within previously annotated region
 - If I see an unannotated call that looks similar close to a previous annotation, I’ll add it
 - Manually check noise segments once generated
+- Another thing I've learned (2023-11-28): Good to make sure annotations aren't spanning multiple files, or if they're really close to the end of a file noting that that's the case.
+This causes issues in later processing b/c the start and end time will be outside of the file duration (issue specific to ketos)

 ## Column names:
 - KZ Keep?
 (Y/X/M)